srid/neuron/guide/Guide/Plugins/Directory Tree.md

 - HouseWarming.html
 ```

-No addtional zettels are generated, but any content in the `HomeProjects.md` file will be shown in the generated `HomeProjects.html` file in the [[web]].
+No addtional zettels are generated, but any content in the `HomeProjects.md` file will be shown in the generated `HomeProjects.html` file in the [[Web interface]].

 ## Directory Zettels are normal zettels